g0v-data/g0v-hackmd-archive/notes/1s4iT1NQTluytpHMPa2cNQ.md

 ## Hal Seki
 ![](https://s3-ap-northeast-1.amazonaws.com/g0v-hackmd-images/uploads/upload_de83e3d175e3dfe94491fd34d1604229.jpg =300x)

-Georepublic Japan CEO / HackCamp CEO/ Code for Japan Founder
+Founder, Code for Japan Founder / CEO, HackCamp / CEO, Georepublic Japan

 Hal Seki has been working for mobile-web companies as a Geo Developer since 2002.

 Currently, he is a CEO of Georepublic Japan.
 Besides Georepublic Japan, he is leading Civic-Tech movement in Japan as a representative of Code for Japan, a nonprofit organization which aims to promote Civic-Tech culture in Japan, and is the founder and CEO of HackCamp Inc., a company helping corporates' open innovation by organizing Hackathons, Ideathons, and other workshops.

 Also, He has been serving to Kobe city for building an open innovation ecosystem as a Chief Innovation Officer since 2016.